 The results of this study suggest that introducing an information technology that is left to individuals to self-direct their use may not be enough to lead to the desired behavior change.
 Since sexual behavior change requires two people to agree to adopt less risky behaviors, easing access to health information may not be enough to convince both partners to adopt less risky behaviors, and can potentially directly or indirectly lead them to make riskier choices.

-The importance of education is a common refrain in the international development discourse and has inspired campaigns such as the second Millennium Development Goal: to achieve universal primary education.
-Decreasing primary school dropout rates is one strategy that has been employed to improve education systems.
-Children drop out for a number of reasons, but financial concerns are often a determining factor.
-Even when governments finance a significant part of primary education, providing teachers, curriculum and buildings, there are still many costs associated with attending school.
-Providing scholastic materials such uniforms, pens, pencils and exercise books may pose a significant challenge for poor families.
-Furthermore, these families may lack access to formal savings services, which may enable them to set aside money for education and keep it secure.
-This evaluation assesses the impact of a school-based savings program that aims both to encourage savings for school expenses and to promote financial education.
+Although many countries in Sub-Saharan Africa have close to universal primary school enrollment, many students drop out before completing primary school or fail to continue to secondary school.
+While children drop out for a number of reasons, financial concerns are often an important factor.
+Even when governments eliminate school fees, there are still many costs associated with attending school.
+Providing materials such as uniforms, food, pens, pencils, and workbooks is often a significant challenge for low-income families.
+Furthermore, these families may lack access to formal savings services, making it difficult to set aside money for education.
+Even when families do have some savings, there is no guarantee they will use the money for educational expenditures.
+This evaluation assesses the impact of a school-based savings program that aims to encourage students and their parents to save for school expenses.

 Context of the Evaluation: